-As part of the $35 million plan to get more people fishing, more often, the Victorian Government committed to guarantee access to fishing and camping on Crown Land that has grazing licences and river frontage.
+As part of the $35 million Go Fishing plan to get more people fishing, more often, the Victorian Government committed to guarantee increased access to fishing and camping on Crown river frontage with grazing licences.

-The assessment and designation of camping areas will initially focus on priority rivers in northern Victoria - the Goulburn, Broken, Ovens, Campaspe, Loddon and Murray Rivers.
+The assessment and designation of further camping areas will focus on priority rivers in northern Victoria - along the Goulburn, Broken, Ovens, Campaspe, Loddon and Murray rivers.

 Authorised officers from the VFA, DELWP and Parks Victoria will carry out enforcement activities to ensure compliance with the regulations and a 24-hour hotline (13FISH) will be available for members of the public to report any illegal and/or antisocial behaviour.

 For more information on Crown land camping, click here.

 If you would like any additional information about the implementation of this election commitment, please contact DELWP via email firstname.lastname@example.org.

 Finding your nearest access points

 To identify Crown land abutting Victorian rivers and lakes, check out MapShare Vic via the link below.
 Remember, the public can legally access licenced and unreserved Crown land, however leased Crown land does not provide public access.